-The rule requires reports of significant overpayments to go to contracting officers, while reports of fraud or potential FCA violations go to OIGs with copies to contracting officers.
-In disclosures involving multi-agency contract vehicles, disclosure is to be made to both the ordering agency and the agency involved in the base contract.
+The rule requires that reports of fraud or potential FCA violations be made to OIGs with copies to contracting officers.
+44 In disclosures involving multi-agency contract vehicles, disclosure is to be made to both the ordering agency and the agency involved in the base contract.
+45 The rule does not specify the government personnel to whom significant overpayments should be disclosed.
+However, other contract provisions state all overpayments should be reported to the contracting officer.

-In most disclosures we have received, the contractor has characterized the conduct as an overpayment; some contractors fail to state even whether the information is disclosed pursuant to the disclosure rule.
+In most disclosures we have received, the contractor has characterized the conduct as an overbilling; some contractors fail to state even whether the information is disclosed pursuant to the disclosure rule.
 We recognize that contractors are concerned that if they acknowledge they are making a required disclosure of credible evidence of fraud or a civil FCA violation, that statement could be used against them in litigation.
 Accordingly, we review disclosures based on the facts they contain, not the label the company gives those facts.
-Whether they are characterized as disclosures under the rule, as disclosures of overpayments only, or otherwise, we have accepted disclosures into the program if they are addressed to the OIG and provide information regarding misconduct in connection with agency contracts.
+Whether they are characterized as disclosures under the rule, as disclosures of overpayments only, or otherwise, we have accepted disclosures into the program if they are addressed to the OIG and provide information regarding misconduct in connection with agency contracts, unless the contractor explains that the disclosure was intended for another purpose.